DFO-CHS-Dynamic-Hydrographic-Products/WLTools/ca/gc/dfo/chs/wltools/cfg/tidal/nonStationary/StLawrence/dischargeClusters/README.txt

 <cluster>/dischargeStationsInfo.json files content can be used to build the climatologic discharges for all
 the grid points of this cluster.

-"uppStreamStnIds" : Discharge stations considered at the upstream boundary of this <cluster>.
+"uppStreamStnIds" : Discharge stations that are considered to be located at the upstream boundary of this <cluster>.
-"downStreamStnIds": Discharge stations considered at the downstream boundary of this <cluster>.
+"downStreamStnIds": Discharge stations that are considered to be located at the downstream boundary of this <cluster>.

-A simple spatial linear interpolation can be done for all the grid points of this <cluster>.
+A simple spatial linear interpolation between the cumulative discharges of the uppStreamStnIds and the downStreamStnIds can be done for all the grid points of this <cluster>.
+The stations discharges climatologies are located in the WLTools/ca/gc/dfo/chs/wltools/cfg/tidal/nonStationary/StLawrence/dischargeClimatos/hourly-MoyInter_<stn id.>.csv files